 Treasurer: The Treasurer shall be responsible for all funds and securities of the Corporation; receive and give receipts for monies due and payable to the Corporation and deposit all such monies in the name of the Corporation in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of the Bylaws; and perform such other duties as from time to time may be assigned to him/her by the President or by the Board of Directors.

 Safe Sport Representative: The Safe Sports Representative is the link between USA swimming and the Corporation or local club.
 They help the Corporation to uphold the USA swimming mission of Safe Sports.
-See USA Swimming website for specific details.
+See USA Swimming website for specific details

+Meet Coordinator: Meet Coordinator shall serve as a full voting member on the Board of Directors, organize/manage all swim meets sponsored by the corporation.
+This person shall perform such other duties as may be assigned, from time to time.

-Member-at-Large: Member-at-Large shall serve as a full voting member on the Board of Directors and such other duties as may be assigned, from time to time, by the Board or President of the Board.
+Membersat-Large: Members-at-Large (Florence & Darlington) shall serve as a full voting member on the Board of Directors and such other duties as may be assigned, from time to time, by the Board or President of the Board

-4.2 The Executive Committee of the Board of Directors may accept on behalf of the Corporation any contribution, gift, or bequest for the general purposed or for any special purpose of the Corporation.
+5.2 The Executive Committee of the Board of Directors may accept on behalf of the Corporation any contribution, gift, or bequest for the general purposed or for any special purpose of the Corporation.
 Such contributions, gifts, or bequests shall be in conformity with the laws of the United States, the State of South Carolina, and any other relevant jurisdiction.